Nähanleitung Bluse “Mathilda”

 Size 34-40 Material 1.50 m 140cm wide

-Size 42-50 Material 1.75 m 140cm wide
+Size 42-50 Material 1.75m 140cm wide

-Size 34-50 Elastic sleeves 50 cm 1 cm wide
+Size 34-50 Elastic band sleeves 50cm 1cm wide

-You need from fabric:
+What you need from fabric:

-• 1x front part in break
+• 1x front part in the break

-• 1x back part in break
+• 1x back part in the break

 • 2x VT sleeves in opposite directions